Laccolith: Hypervisor-Based Adversary Emulation with Anti-Detection: Acknowledgments

-\begin{IEEEbiographynophoto}{Roberto Natella} (PhD) is Associate Professor at Università degli Studi di Napoli Federico II, Naples, Italy.
+\begin{IEEEbiography}[{ }]{Roberto Natella} (Ph.D.) is Associate Professor at Università degli Studi di Napoli Federico II, Naples, Italy.
 His research interests are in software security and dependability, with main recurring theme on the experimental injection of faults, attacks, and stressful conditions in software systems.
-He is co-founder and scientific consultant at Secureware s.r.l. \end{IEEEbiographynophoto}
+He is co-founder and scientific consultant at Secureware s.r.l. \end{IEEEbiography}